-Cover plates are missing from several receptacles.
+The cover plate is missing from a receptacle in the master bedroom.
 This is a shock and fire hazard.
-The installation of cover plates on all receptacles is recommended.
+The installation of a cover plate is recommended.

 A ground fault circuit interrupter (GFCI) is a device that detects ground faults (current leakage to ground).
 It protects you from electrocution.
 GFCI protection is required for receptacles in bathrooms, kitchens, garages, unfinished basements, crawlspaces and at exterior receptacles.
+GFCI protected receptacles were found in the bathrooms, kitchen, garage and exterior.